pgattu/TeslaIntegration/README.md

 SCRIPT_DIR="/home/pi/TeslaIntegration"
 ```

+Your configuration is complete.
+You need to schedule the job in order to receive regular notifications.

 ## Schedule the Job
 Schedule the job using cron to check for the battery range.
 I recommend checking no more than a few times a day.
 I scheduled my checks to run twice a day.
 Every time you check for battery range, the car is woken up to provide the data and that consumes battery power.